crypticminds/ColdStorage/README.md

             super.onCreate()
             Cache.initialize(context = applicationContext)
 	        }
 	    }
     ```
+	You can configure the cache with additional parameters such as a global time to live, maximum cache size etc. Refer the [wiki]([https://github.com/crypticminds/ColdStorage/wiki/Initialize-cache](https://github.com/crypticminds/ColdStorage/wiki/Initialize-cache)) for more details.

 *  Register your application in the android manifest file by providing the **android:name** attribute